muratk5n/thirdwave/en/README.md

 ---

 Not sure the Great Game (from the 19th century), the Cold War is enough to explain the UK/RU animosity..
-It is over-the-top from certain aspects.
+It is over-the-top in many ways.
 They fought against Hitler, Napoleon together.
 And, ahem, neither side wants a united, strong Europe.
-Maybe that's what changed 🤔
+Maybe that's what changed?
+🤔

 ---